mdlerch/git_for_jsm/slides/script2.md

 ---------

 - I'm just going to talk briefly about this
-- In my experience, branching is where beginners become convinced
+- In my experience, branching is where beginners become excited or intrigued about using git
 - Branching means diverging from the main history
 - You could do this for a number of reasons.
 - You want to do some experimental work that may or may not become "real"
 - You want to do something that's going to take a while, and don't want others to be worried about what you are doing in the mean time.
 - Or similarly, you and others are both doing work and you don't want the history of the project to be intermingled
+- You are creating and fine tuning a graph while John is making a new example
 - After you finish up your branch, if it's bad you just get rid of your branch with nothing to worry about, or if it's good you merge the commits from that branch into the main history.

 Is `git` hard to use?